MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-multi-geo.md

 5. [Set up search](configure-search-for-multi-geo.md).

 > [!NOTE]
->For more details on Licensing and Pricing visit [Multi Geo licensing and Pricing](https://techcommunity.microsoft.com/t5/blogs/blogarticleprintpage/blog-id/Office365Blog/article-id/2176)
+> For more details on licensing and pricing, visit [Multi-Geo licensing and Pricing](https://techcommunity.microsoft.com/t5/blogs/blogarticleprintpage/blog-id/Office365Blog/article-id/2176).

 ## See also